openstudiocoalition/openstudiocoalition.github.io/markdown_source/docs/reference/sketchup_plugin_interface.md

 ![Preferences Dialog](img/plugin_reference_guide/preferences.png)

-*Above: The Preferences dialog enables you to set options related to updates, new thermal zone creation, user scripts, text editor, template OSM files, and the EnergyPlus engine.*
+*Above: The Preferences dialog enables you to set options related to updates, new thermal zone creation, user scripts.
+Most importantly, the Preferences dialog allows you to change the version of the OpenStudio Application used by the OpenStudio SketchUp Plug-in.*

 #### Check for Update
 Check to see if you are using the most current release of the OpenStudio SketchUp Plugin by going to `Extensions->OpenStudio->Check For Update`.